Jiawei-Fu/clusterinfer/README.md

 ```

 Next version will be avaliable to more regreesion models.
-If you have any comments, suggestions, or findings, appreciate you to email me jiawei.fu@duke.edu
+If you have any comments, suggestions, or findings, appreciate you sending me the email to: jiawei.fu@duke.edu